bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 1. Generate answer data (MSG2).
 2. Get the querying friend's symmetric session key.
 This is SSK1 for the original prober or SSK2 for the original responder.
 3. Encrypt MSG2 the symmetric session key to generate EMSG2.
-The nonce is 1 larger than the last nonce used with this symmetric key (e.g. nonce of 2 if this is the first message to this friend after the probe/response).
 4. Send the answer via unicast to the querying friend.

 When the querying friend receives the answer, it does the following: